posted on: July 11, 2025

 By ASCP Staff

-If you are new to the skin care industry or new to marketing, you might not understand what branding is all about.
-It’s so much more than just a logo!
-Logos are an important part of branding, but the definition of branding is “The process of creating a recognizable professional name and reputation for yourself and your business.”
-This means you are creating a common thread in all your marketing opportunities to form a story and tell the world what you are all about.
-It tells the world who you are!
+Marketing your skin care business can be challenging, and branding is just one piece of the puzzle—it’s so much more than just a logo!
+While logos are an important element, branding is really “the process of creating a recognizable professional name and reputation for yourself and your business.”
+That means weaving a common thread through all your marketing touchpoints to build a story that tells the world what you’re all about.

 As a skin care professional, there are many avenues you can use to tell your story.
-Your website, the look of your space, your service menu, your business . . . each of these convey your uniqueness, passion, core values, personality, and personal vibe.
-It sets you apart and highlights why you are different from other estheticians.
+Your website, the look and feel of your space, your service menu, and even the way you run your business—all of these elements convey your uniqueness, passion, core values, personality, and vibe.
+It’s what sets you apart and highlights why clients should choose you over other estheticians.

-So how can an esthetician uniquely brand their business to tell an authentic and engaging story when they might have three or four others on the same block?
+So how can an esthetician uniquely brand their business to tell an authentic and engaging story—even when there are three or four others on the same block?

 Define Your Why